VectorInstitute/interpretability-llms-agents/README.md

 ## Contact Information

-For more information or help with navigating this repository, please contact [Vector AI ENG Team/Individual] at [Contact Email].
+For more information or help with navigating this repository, please contact Aravind Narayanan at aravind.narayanan@vectorinstitute.ai.